puppetlabs/puppetlabs-stdlib/README.markdown

 getparam
 --------
 Takes a resource reference and name of the parameter and returns value of resource's parameter.

-For example:
+*Examples:*

     define example_resource($param) {
     }